Ancient India Games:

-The Game of Snakes and Ladders - The game had its origin in India.
+The game had its origin in India.
 It was called Moksha Patam or Parama Padam or Mokshapat.
 It was used to teach Hindu Dharma and Hindu values to children.
 The British renamed it as Snakes and Ladders.
-The game was created by the 13th century poet saint Gyandev.
+The game was created by the 13th-century poet saint Gyandev.

 The ladders in the game represented virtues and the snakes indicated vices.
 The game was played with shells and dices.
 Subsequently, however, the game underwent several modifications.
 Even during the course, meaning has remained intact which is good deeds take us to heaven and evil to a cycle of re-births.
 There are certain references which take the game back to 2nd century BC.